- Search The Registry

-Also called Fon nu, Agadja or Dahomey, are a Gbe ethnic community.
+Also called Fon nu, Agadja, or Dahomey, are a Gbe ethnic community.
 Their population is estimated to be about 3,500,000 people, and they speak the Fon language, a member of the Gbe languages.
 The history of the Fon people is linked to the Dahomey kingdom, a well-organized kingdom by the 17th century but one that shared more ancient roots with the Aja people.
-The Fon people traditionally are a culture of an oral tradition and had a well-developed polytheistic religious system.
-They were noted by early 19th-century European traders for their practice within the Kingdom of Dahomey which empowered their women to serve in the military, who decades later fought the French colonial forces in 1890.
+The Fon people traditionally are a culture of oral tradition and had a well-developed polytheistic religious system.
+Early 19th-century European traders noted them for their practice within the Kingdom of Dahomey which empowered their women to serve in the military who fought the French colonial forces in 1890.

-To the is Abomey where the kingdom of Dahomey was founded sometime about 1620 CE.
+To the is Abomey, where the kingdom of Dahomey was founded sometime about 1620 CE.
 The Fon people have been settled there since, while the kingdom of Dahomey expanded in southeast Benin by conquering neighboring kingdoms.
 The Fon people have traditionally settled as farmers, growing cassava, corn, and yams as staples.
 The men prepare the fields, women tend and harvest the crop.
-Hunting and fishing are other sources of food, while some members of the Fon society make pottery, weave clothes, and produce metal utensils.
+Hunting and fishing are other food sources, while some members of the Fon society make pottery, weave clothes, and produce metal utensils.
 Among the cash crops, palm oil plantations are common in the Fon people's region.

-A noted part of the Fon people's society was their use of female soldiers in combat roles over some two centuries.
-Over 3,000 women trained and served as regular warriors to protect the Fon and to expand its reach.
+A noted part of the Fon people's society was their use of female soldiers in combat roles over two centuries.
+Over 3,000 women trained and served as regular warriors to protect the Fon and expand its reach.
 Called the Dahomey Amazons, the brigade was led by women.
-Given the oral tradition of Fon people, when women joined as warriors in Fon society is unclear.
-The earliest European records, such as those of Jean-Pierre Thibault, suggest that the tradition dates back to the early 18th century or even earlier.
-These gender roles were foreign to European travelers, and early fictional stories in European media are considered unreliable by many scholars.
+Given the oral tradition of the Fon people, when women joined as warriors in Fon society is unclear.
+The earliest European records, such as those of Jean-Pierre Thibault, suggest that the tradition dates back to the early 18th century or earlier.
+These gender roles were foreign to European travelers, and many scholars consider early fictional stories in European media unreliable.
 Most Fon today reside in villages and small towns in mud houses with corrugated iron gable roofs.